-- a.
-Elements of the transition planning include sharing of information in accordance with these Guidelines (see G: Personal Information of Students, H: Confidentiality and I: Information Management and Reporting to the Ministry of Education), regular communication with parents/guardians and gradual integration and reintegration, where appropriate.
-The transition plan should be stored in the OSR folder. - b.
-Educational strengths, interests and needs are identified through appropriate assessment procedures, where possible, before entrance to the ECPP Education Program.
-A variety of structures and supports may need to be considered to facilitate successful integration of students into and out of a new setting (e.g. phased integration back to the community day school).
+- a. elements of the transition planning include sharing of information in accordance with these Guidelines (see G: Personal Information of Students, H: Confidentiality and I: Information Management and Reporting to the Ministry of Education), regular communication with parents/guardians and gradual integration and reintegration, where appropriate.
+The transition plan should be stored in a way that ensures confidentiality - educational strengths, interests and needs are identified through student voice and culturally relevant assessment procedures, before entrance to the ECPP Education Program where possible.
+A variety of structures and supports may need to be considered to facilitate successful integration of students into and out of a new setting - c. transition plans should be developed and monitored by multidisciplinary teams, which may include but are not limited to, parents/guardians, the student (where appropriate), educators, ECPP Services staff and community service partners, to address the strengths, interests and needs of the students and to support a seamless transition into and out of the ECPP - d. when a student enters or exits an ECPP, the teacher should have access to information about each student's education needs and, as appropriate, attend a multi-disciplinary transition planning meeting

-- c.
-Transition plans should be developed and monitored by multidisciplinary teams, which may include but are not limited to, parents/guardians, the student (where appropriate), educators, ECPP Services staff and community service partners, to address the strengths, interests and needs of the students and to support a seamless transition into and out of the ECPP. - d.
-When a student enters into or exits out of an ECPP, the teacher should have access to information about each student's education needs and, as appropriate, attend a multi-disciplinary transition planning meeting. - e.
-Where the multi-disciplinary staff of the Education Program and the ECPP Services staff agree that the student no longer has a primary need for ECPP Services, the Education Program and the ECPP Services staff should work co-operatively with community agencies and the school to create a transition plan for the successful transition of the student.
-Engagement with the receiving school should take place as early as possible in the transition planning process. - f.
-School boards may also have local policies which set out procedures and timing for the transfer between remote learning and in class learning.
-ECPP program staff should discuss re-entry with the home school to determine an appropriate time to transfer.
-Appropriate time to transfer would be at scheduled times and/or at natural school breaks (e.g., start of year, semester, term, after scheduled holiday break, etc). - g.
-The student is supported by both the Education Program staff and Services staff during the transition period into the appropriate school or postsecondary setting through informal liaison, if possible and appropriate.
-Until this transition period is completed, the student should remain on the register of the Education Program.
+- e. where the multi-disciplinary staff of the Education Program and the ECPP Services staff agree that the student no longer has a primary need for ECPP Services, the Education Program and the ECPP Services staff should work co-operatively with community agencies, students, families and the school to implement the transition plan (adjusting as/if needed) for the successful transition of the student.
+Engagement with the receiving school should take place as early as possible in the transition planning process - f. school boards may also have local policies which set out procedures and timing for the transfer between remote learning and in class learning.
+ECPP program staff should discuss re-entry with the home school to determine an appropriate transfer time.
+An appropriate time to transfer would be at scheduled times and/or at natural school breaks (e.g., start of year, semester, term, after scheduled holiday break, etc.) - g. the student is supported by both the Education Program staff and Services staff during the transition period into the appropriate school or post-secondary setting through informal liaison, if possible and appropriate.
+Until this transition period is completed, the student should remain on the attendance tracker of the Education Program.
 If the student should regress during the transition period, the student may return to the Education Program.
-The Ministry of Education will not fund the same student on two registers.
+The Ministry of Education does not permit a student to be added to the enrolment register if they are participating in an ECPP1 including during transition periods - h. identify if the student is being transitioned back to the home board as a result of being demitted from an ECPP because they did not attend as per the attendance policy set out in the MOU.
+In such cases, the home school board needs to have this information included in the transition plan so they can make an effort to reengage the student